Worm Gearing

 Warning: Calculation to DIN 3996 is based on worm gearing research and tests for a hardened, cemented worm made from 16MnCr5 (DIN EN 10084) and a worm gear made from the following materials: Bronze - CuSn12-C-GZ, CuSn12Ni2-C-GZ (centrifugal cast), CuSn12Ni2-C-GC (continuous casting), CuAl10Fe5Ni5-C-GZ (DIN EN 1982), grey cast iron EN-GJS-400-15 (DIN EN 1563), EN-GJL-250 (DIN EN 1561).
 The results must be transposed in a suitable manner for other materials.

-2.3 Type of worm
+2.3 Type of worm (profile type)

 Select the type of worm.
 For details on worm types see the theoretical section of the Help.

-2.4 Gearbox loading, driving machine - examples.
+2.4 Loading of the gearbox, driving machine - examples

 Setting of these coefficients substantially affects the calculation of safety coefficients.
 Therefore, try to enter as accurate a specification as possible when selecting the type of loading.
 Examples of driving machines:

-1. Continuous: electric motor, steam turbine, gas turbine
+A. Continuous: electric motor, steam turbine, gas turbine

-2. With light shocks: hydraulic motor, steam turbine, gas turbine
+B. With light shocks: hydraulic motor, steam turbine, gas turbine

-3. With medium shocks: multi-cylinder internal combustion engine
+C. With medium shocks: multi-cylinder internal combustion engine

-4. With heavy shocks: single-cylinder internal combustion engine
+D. With heavy shocks: single-cylinder internal combustion engine

-2.5 Gearbox loading, driven machine - examples:
+2.5 Loading of gearbox, driven machine - examples

 Setting these parameters substantially affects the calculation of safety coefficients.
 Therefore, try to enter as accurate a specification as possible when selecting the type of loading.
 Examples of driven machines:

-1. Continuous: generator, conveyor (belt, plate, worm), light lift, gearing of a machine tool traverse, fan, turbocharger, turbo compressor, mixer for materials with a constant density
+A. Continuous: generator, conveyor (belt, plate, worm), light lift, gearing of a machine tool traverse, fan, turbocharger, turbo compressor, mixer for materials with a constant density

-2. With light shocks: generator, gear pump, rotary pump
+B. With light shocks: generator, gear pump, rotary pump

-3. With medium shocks: main drive of a machine tool, heavy lift, crane swivel, mine fan, mixer for materials with variable density, multi-cylinder piston pump, feed pump
+C. With medium shocks: main drive of a machine tool, heavy lift, crane swivel, mine fan, mixer for materials with variable density, multi-cylinder piston pump, feed pump

-4. With big shocks: press, shears, rubber calendar, rolling mill, vane excavator, heavy centrifuge, heavy feeding pump, drilling set, briquetting press, kneading machine
+D. With big shocks: press, shears, rubber calendar, rolling mill, vane excavator, heavy centrifuge, heavy feeding pump, drilling set, briquetting press, kneading machine

-2.6 Type of lubrication and cooling
+2.6 Type of lubrication

 The types of gearing lubrication and gearbox cooling (or oil on pressure lubrication) depend on a number of conditions such as power transmitted, transmission ratio, speed, material, gearbox design, application, etc. The design can be based on worm peripheral speed, but all the conditions must be reflected in the final design.